Information for Authors & Editorial Policies

 What does the article-processing charge (APC) cover?

-Costs are involved in every stage of the publication process, including software, platform hosting, copyediting, production, proofs, graphics, archiving on dedicated servers, time stamping article provenance on the distributed ledger and providing custom dashboards to authors, membership to appropriate scholarly publishing organizations such as STM, COPE, Altmetric, ScienceOpen and many others, management of database and lists, social media dissemination and writing, market research and journal amplification, coding for journal plugins and new features, and compensation for work performed and commissioned (this does not include peer review or board members).
+Costs are involved in every stage of the publication process, including software, platform hosting, copyediting, production, proofs, graphics, archiving on dedicated servers, time stamping article provenance on the distributed ledger and providing custom dashboards to authors, membership to appropriate scholarly publishing organizations such as COPE, Altmetric, ScienceOpen and many others, management of database and lists, social media dissemination and content writing, market research and journal amplification, coding for journal plugins and new features, and compensation for work performed and commissioned (this does not include peer review or board members).

 Waiver policy

-THMT has an active waiver policy for authors from lower-middle income countries as per the World Bank (click here for details).
+THMT has a waiver policy for authors from lower-middle income countries as per the World Bank (click here for details).
 We give fair consideration to all submissions, and believe this should not be linked to the ability to pay.
+Where limited funding is available to authors, THMT can provide a complete or partial waiver to authors.
+Papers are reviewed based strictly on MERIT.
+We believe this is paramount for fair and open exchange

 Financial and Non-Financial Relationships and Activities

 THMT editors are not paid a fixed salary.
-Editors, editorial board members, and peer reviewers are required to declare all relevant financial and competing interests which are published here.
-Reviewers do not participate in the submission process should they have a financial and/or non-financial relationship(s) and activities to declare.
+Editors, editorial board members, and peer reviewers are required to declare all relevant financial and non-financial relationships and activities which are published here.
+Editors do not participate in the review process should they have a financial and/or non-financial relationship or activity to declare.
+Editors that author accepted articles must disclose they are editors of the journal in the article.

 Embargo Policy